LearningList/dev_jobs/readme.md

 **Salary**: Commensurate with experience.
 Opportunity for advancement as the company grows.

 **Contact**: Send resume and cover letter highlighting relevant work experience and qualifications for this position, as well as references to Jackie Lain, [JackieL@learninglist.com](mailto:jackiel@learninglist.com).
 Hiring decision will be made in *early* July 2015.
+---
+Download PDF job description [here](Sr_Web_Developer_Operations_Lead_2015.pdf).